SJaynesh/CPP-Language-Ch-08/README.md

 <br>

-> * `It is a concept where any method or attribute have different behaviours.`
+> * `It is a concept where any method or attribute have multiple/different behaviours.`

 <br>